Program Director: Alescia L. DeVasher Bethea

 Chemistry - a Chemistry course (at least 3 credits), with a grade of B or better, within 10 years prior to application deadline, and completion of

-Chemistry and Physics for Nurse Anesthesia (online through ADU) by December 31 of the year prior to enrollment in the DNAP program
+ANES 500 - Chemistry and Physics for Nurse Anesthesia (online through AHU) by December 31 of the year prior to enrollment in the DNAP program

 6. Submit current official transcripts from all undergraduate and/or graduate institutions attended, in accordance with the guidelines in the current AHU Academic Catalog.
 Admission GPAs will be calculated based on credits and grades from regionally accredited institutions only.
 Failure to disclose all colleges or universities previously attended could result in denial or dismissal.
 Transcripts from institutions outside the United States will be required to submit a foreign credential evaluation or that coursework (refer to AHU Academic Catalog).
 (If an applicant is currently enrolled in any course at a regionally accredited institution at which he or she has previously taken any other courses, he or she must provide an updated transcript prior to an admission interview and then provide an official transcript upon completion of the course and prior to enrollment.)